ry-dgel/self-phase/readme.md

 All parameters in the following list must be defined, and no others are available:
 * Energy  -  The total energy of the laser pulse, in Joules.
-* Tfwhm   -  The full width half maximum pulse duration, in Seconds.
+* Tfwhm   -  The full width half maximum pulse duration, in seconds.
 * lambda  -  The central wavelength of the pulse, in meters.
 * Pin     -  Entrance pressure in the fiber.
-* Pout    -  Exit pressure in the fiber.
-Set to equal to Pin for static pressure.
+* Pout    -  Exit pressure in the fiber; set to equal to Pin for static pressure.
 * Chirp   -  Chirp value of pulse.
 * fiberD  -  Diameter of optical fiber.
-* dz      -  The spatial step of the simulation, in Seconds.
+* dz      -  The spatial step of the simulation, in seconds.
-* zmax    -  The simulation length (e.g. the length of the fiber), in meters.
+* zmax    -  The simulation length (i.e. the length of the fiber), in meters.
 * Nt      -  Number of points in data grid.
-* tmax    -  The max time before/after the central peak of the pulse to simulate, defines max values for spatial and fourier space.
+* tmax    -  The max time before/after the central peak of the pulse to simulate; defines max values for spatial and Fourier space.
 View params.yaml for an example.

 ## Analysis
-We've provided some python code for analysing the data sets produced from a multiple simulations.
+We've provided some Python code for analyzing the data sets produced from multiple simulations.
 These are locaded in the `Analysis` folder.

-As is the easiest way to import and use it all is to include the following in a script.
+As is, the easiest way to import and use it all is to include the following in a script:
 ```
 from plot import *
 ```

-With a subfolder for each simulation run all together in a directory.
+with a single directory containing one subfolder for each simulation run.
-The following loads the entire data set.
+The following loads the entire data set:
 ```
 fibs = fs.load(<path/to/data>)
 ```
 This will load in the data set, and for each one, load in or compute some useful
 metrics:
-* pwidth - Full width half maximum of pulse, in femptoseconds.
+* pwidth - Full width half maximum of pulse, in femtoseconds.
-* bwidth - Tenth width half maximum of pulse spectrum, in meV.
+* bwidth - Tenth width half maximum of pulse spectrum, in Hertz.
-* l_edge - Leftmost edge used to calculate bwidth, in eV.
+* l_edge - Leftmost edge used to calculate bwidth, in Hertz.
-* r_edge - Rightmost edge used to calculate bwidth, in eV.
+* r_edge - Rightmost edge used to calculate bwidth, in Hertz.
-* rho_max - Maximum plasma density during simulation.
+* rho_max - Maximum plasma density during simulation, in ions/cubic centimeter.
 * power - Ratio of final and initial power.

 ## Todo